shaaawz/ML4T-Final/readme.md

 - [ ] important to pay attention to whole learning pipeline, there are interesting technical problems to be solved, moral concerns about what happens to people if we get this wrong, taking the long view is essential
 - [ ] Bias stems from the decisions we make, but we can identify it and be cognizant of it
 ## Interview with Tammer Kamel (Ed Lessons)
+- [ ] Quandl platform - gets the data that professional investors need into their hand and into the format they need it in to use for managing money
+- [ ] Methods for getting data: Low level API and they pull db into their database or analysis tool.
+- [ ] Mix of historical and updated daily data
+- [ ] heart is no SQL database, with an API built ontop.
+With a website Ruby on Rails websigte.
+- [ ] No SQL because of scalability - deliver a lot of numerical data to lots of people very quickly.
+10-50 million
+- [ ] Timestamping - risk of creating a look-ahead bias.
+- [ ] Flaws in data: no perfect data set, but publishers are keen to correct errors quickly because theyve got customers who know its them that provide the data. removes opacity from end user and provider which creates improvement in quality
+- [ ] Jump Diffusion: model that caputres sixth sigma event.
+If you mix normal distributes and drew from them at different probabilities, mixing two Gaussian distributes mimics reality better, especially if one has higher SD - Draw from both is great for risk management because it simulates rare events and creates fatter tails.
+- [ ] Strategies that Hedge funds use: quantitative fianancing, yield per arbitrage (model swap curve with 2-3 factor model you could discover at any given time thers deviation between current curve and what a sensible yeild curve would look like).
+Mispriced relative to its peers on that yield curve.
+- [ ] A yield curve is a graphical representation that shows the relationship between the interest rates (or yields) of bonds with the same credit quality but different maturities (i.e., the time to maturity).
+It typically plots the yields of government bonds, such as U.S. Treasury bonds, at various maturities ranging from short-term (e.g., 1 month) to long-term (e.g., 30 years).
+- [ ] A credit swap (more formally known as a credit default swap, or CDS) is a financial derivative contract that allows one party to transfer the credit risk of a debt instrument to another party.
+It's essentially a form of insurance against the default of a borrower (e.g., a corporation or government) or a specific debt (e.g., bonds or loans).
 - [ ]
+- [ ] Distribution of returns for one strategy or one stock, combine distributions for multiple different strategies or stocks.
+- [ ] A Six Sigma event refers to a process or occurrence that is six standard deviations away from the mean, which in statistical terms indicates a very rare or extreme event.
+- [ ] In the context of Six Sigma methodology, which focuses on improving processes by identifying and eliminating defects, "Six Sigma" itself represents a level of process quality where the defect rate is incredibly low.
+Specifically, achieving Six Sigma means that the number of defects in a process is 3.4 defects per million opportunities.
+- [ ] In the context of financial markets, a Six Sigma event is often used to describe a highly improbable event, such as a massive stock market drop or a rare financial crisis.
+It implies an event that is so unlikely that it typically happens once every few million instances.
+- [ ] Find new data sources to find alpha
+- [ ] theortically sound, empirically testable, and simple  GOOD
+- [ ] biggest trap: calibrating the same model with teh same data and seeing "good reults" can be caused by curve fitting